Generalized stacked contact process with variable host fitness: Introduction

 In the limiting case when the recovery rate~$\delta = \infty$, all the symbionts die instantaneously so the host dynamics reduces to the basic contact process

-There exists a critical value~$\lambda_c \in (0, \infty)$ such that above this critical value the host population survives whereas at and below this critical value the population goes extinct~\cite{bezuidenhout_grimmett_1990}.
+There is a critical value~$\lambda_c \in (0, \infty)$ such that above~$\lambda_c$ the host population survives whereas at and below~$\lambda_c$ the population goes extinct~\cite{bezuidenhout_grimmett_1990}.
+This is in qualitative agreement with the mean-field equations.
 Assume from now on that the recovery rate is finite and let

-be the process that keeps track of the hosts and the process that keeps track of the hosts associated to a symbionts, respectively.
+be the process that keeps track of the hosts and the process that keeps track of the hosts associated to a symbiont, respectively.
 The transitions for the first process satisfy

-while~$1 \to 0$ one.
-In particular, this process can be coupled with the basic contact process described above to deduce that, for all~$x \in \Z^d$,
+while~$1 \to 0$ at rate one.
+In particular, this process can be coupled with the basic contact process described above to deduce that, for all~$x \in \Z^d$ and starting from a translation-invariant distribution with infinitely many 1s and 2s,

 This follows from Theorem~III.1.5 in~\cite{liggett_1985}, which applies to general two-state spin systems, together with obvious inequalities relating the transition rates of our process and their counterpart for the basic contact process.
 Similarly, the transitions for the second process satisfy